-Imagine: Every week you invite some friends over to your place for dinner.
-Sometimes it's the same people, sometimes a new friend wants to join.
-But… they all arrive with their own type of transport and their own route.
+Imagine you invite some friends to your place every week for dinner.
+Sometimes it's the same people, and sometimes a new friend wants to join.
+But… they all arrive with their type of transport and their route.
 Car, speed boat, hot air balloon.
 You name it.
-And every week you need to provide instructions on how to get to your place depending on what your guest decides is their preferred vehicle that day.
+And every week, you must provide instructions on how to get to your place depending on what your guest decides is their preferred vehicle that day.

 A bit far-fetched?
-Yes, but this is how the video conferencing industry has been operating, even as we see the beginning of year 2020.
-“You have a Cisco endpoint and you’re on SIP?
+Yes, but this is how the video conferencing industry has been operating, even at the beginning of 2020.
+“You have a Cisco endpoint, and you’re on SIP?
 Just call my URI.
-Joining by phone, and you want to dial in with audio only?
+Joining by phone, do you want to dial in with audio only?
 Here’s the number and the conference ID.
 In front of your laptop, and you want to join via browser?
 I’ll send you an email.”
-Etc.,etc.
+Etc., etc.

-In the same way you would simply just send your dinner guests a Google Maps link and they’ll decide the best route themselves, at Pexip we have the same philosophy when meeting on video.
-You just share the link to your Pexip meeting, and the participants take care of the rest.
+In the same way, you would simply send your dinner guests a Google Maps link, and they’ll decide the best route themselves; at Pexip, we have the same philosophy when meeting on video.
+You share the link to your Pexip meeting, and the participants take care of the rest.
 Simply meet.

 Most important: you and the other members can focus on getting things done and not wrestling with technology.